zendiy-mgos/zvar-dic/README.md

 ```c
 bool mgos_zvar_merge(mgos_zvarc_t src_var, mgos_zvar_t dest_var);
 ```
 Merges the source dictionary into the destination one.
 If the source variable is not a dictionary it is just copied into the destination.
-Returns `true` if merged successfully, otherwise `false`.
+Returns `true` if merged successfully, or `false` otherwise.

 |Parameter||
 |--|--|